 This starts the prettiest section of the trail, through a greenway along the creek, an easy ride.
 To access the Oak Ridge Road trailhead (at the 2 mile marker), enter the parking lot at Bass Pro Shop/Outdoor World from Oak Ridge Road and bear left.
 The trail first runs on a path between the Florida Turnpike and some businesses, though a wide buffer it's quite noisy.
 After turning away from the road, it goes through a pretty greenway with two overlooks at a lake and arrives at Sand Lake Road.
 At Sand Lake Road, ride up the ramp, go east along the road, then a sharp turn leads to an underpass - a big plus on this busy road!

 At Sand Lake, Orange County assumes jurisdiction.
-We didn't see parking, but are guessing there probably will be along the road at some point.
+We didn't see parking, but are guessing there probably will be at some point.
 From here, you can actually see the creek as the trail follows the greenway to Destination Pkwy. and the temporary trail end.
 There were signs warning of snakes and alligators along the creek, we didn't see any but did see birds.
 Although close to a busy commercial area, the trail has a totally remote feel with an easy ride.